*This post may contain affiliate links. You can read our Affiliate Policy here.

 2. At-Home Natural (less toxic) Box Dye

-At-home natural colours like Daniel Fields products may not give you quite the same results that you would get at the salon, but for your peace of mind during a stressful time they will temporarily cover your grey roots!
-These dyes will eventually wash out depending on your hair type and colour
+At-home (non toxic) semi permanent hair dye is a great option.
+Daniel Field color may not give you quite the same results that you would get at the salon, but for your peace of mind during a stressful time they will temporarily cover your grey roots!
+These dyes will eventually wash out depending on your hair type and colour.

 3. Henna/Herbal Dyes

-LIST OF PREGNANCY & FERTILITY SAFE HAIR DYE BRANDS 2019
+5. SIX BEST PREGNANCY SAFE HAIR DYE BRANDS

 This colour line is developed with Argan Oil and a Protein Extract technology to 'fortify' the hair strand.
 It is especially formulated for people with 75% grey or more and rates a 2 on the EWG Skin Deep Cosmetics Database which is considered “safe.”
 Again, this is a salon only hair dye but, you can purchase them on amazon if you happen to be a colourist or your colourist is happy to let you BYO!
 FREE FROM: Ammonia and Fragrance, which I assume means no phthalates